-Storage stability studies at both ambient and accelerated temperature are required, as extrapolation of accelerated storage data to set the shelf life of a product is not accepted in the Northern zone.
+Storage stability studies at both ambient and accelerated temperature are required, as extrapolation of accelerated storage data to set the shelf life of a product is not accepted in the NZ.
 The 2-year shelf-life study should be carried out in the same material as the commercial packaging, and the final results of the study must be available before the authorisation is granted (please refer to Appendix V for national requirements).
 The sizes of the tested package should be reported.
+The applicant must provide a statement regarding the validity of the stability studies for all packaging sizes not tested.
+Any risks associated with potential adverse findings observed in the stability studies must be addressed and potential relevant measures to be taken must be stated.

-The storage condition for accelerated tests is 2 weeks at 54°C (± 2 °C); however, some preparations may not be stable under these conditions and alternative time/temperature regimes may be used.
+The storage condition for accelerated tests is 2 weeks at 54°C (\pm 2 °C); however, some preparations may not be stable under these conditions and alternative time/temperature regimes may be used.
 In such cases, alternative time/temperature regimes may be proposed but the choice must be supported by a reasoned, scientific justification.

 If a relevant impurity could, theoretically, be formed during manufacture or storage of the plant protection product, then its content should be determined before and after storage (accelerated and shelf-life studies).
 If it cannot be formed during storage, then determination of its content is only necessary before storage.
 If the relevant impurity cannot be formed during manufacture or storage, a justification for not submitting data on the content of the relevant impurity in the formulated product shall be provided.
 However, a validated analytical method for the determination of the relevant impurity in the formulation is always required.
 When tank mixing is recommended on the label, then the physical and chemical compatibility should be demonstrated, by ASTM E1518-05 method or equivalent, and reported.
 Alternatively, the acceptability of tank mixing may be based on evidence from a relevant field study evaluated in the efficacy section of the dRR.
 In this case, reference to the relevant efficacy study, as well as the list of compatible tank mix products, should be included in the Part B 1,2 and 4 (Phys-Chem section) under annex point 2.9.
 An explanation to justify that the efficacy study is relevant for the actual real-life operating conditions should be provided, e.g., taking into consideration the differences in time scale between the efficacy study and actual real-life application.
 Known non-compatibility shall be reported.